rianoc/MQTT_blog/README.md

 KX have  released an MQTT interface, documented on [code.kx.com](https://code.kx.com/q/interfaces/mqtt/) with source code available on [Github](https://github.com/KXSystems/mqtt).
 The interface supports Linux/Mac/Windows platforms.

+This interface can be used with the enterprise [KX Streaming Analytics](https://kx.com/platform/) platform.
+For this paper the underlying [kdb+](https://code.kx.com/q/) language will be used to explore the core functionality available.

 ## Sections

 1. [What is IoT](#what-is-iot)